ageller/ShinyLinkageAnalysis/README.md

 ```

 ```
-# write the output dataframe to a csv file names outputfile.csv
+# write the output dataframe to a csv file named outputfile.csv
 > exportToFile(outdf, "outputfile.csv")
 ```